apify/apify-docs/sources/platform/storage/request_queue.md

 ## Features {#features}

-Request queues in Apify power complex web crawling and data scraping operations with a set of robust features.
+Request queue is a storage type built with scraping in mind, enabling developers to write scraping logic efficiently and scalable.
-These features boost your projects' flexibility, efficiency, and scalability.
-The Apify tooling, including Crawlee and Apify SDKs, incorporates all these features, enabling users to leverage them effortlessly without extra configuration.
+The Apify tooling, including [Crawlee](https://crawlee.dev/) and [Apify SDKs](https://docs.apify.com/sdk/js/), incorporates all these features, enabling users to leverage them effortlessly without extra configuration.

+In the following section, we will discuss each main features in depth.

 ### Persistence and retention {#persistence-and-retention}